Astor IV Electronic Attack (EA) and Training System:

 - Test & Evaluation, R & D

-The ITAR free Astor IV multi band system is mounted in two pods or onboard and is modular and programmable to support a wide range of tactical- and threat-related EA techniques.
+The ITAR free Astor IV multi band system is mounted in two pods and is modular and programmable to support a wide range of tactical- and threat-related EA techniques.

-This allows the user to generate traditional jamming techniques as well as modern coherent jamming with techniques coordination and combinations.
+The user can generate traditional jamming techniques as well as modern coherent jamming with techniques coordination and combinations.

 Each band generator is designed with three parallel channels using different characteristics.
 Each channel can work independently or synchronized to the other channels.

-- Mission Data is loaded to the a/c by Astor IV two computers ( one in each pod)
+- Mission Data is loaded to the a/c by the two Astor IV computers (one in each pod)

 - Mission Data consists of a number of files that e.g. contain parameters